We’re glad you’re interested in the College of Charleston!

 How do team tryouts work?

 The Varsity team has limited roster spots and is expected to mock the gender bias of the university.
 We do have a large number of enthusiastic freshmen interested in participating on our team each year and since we have only a limited number of available spots, we hold tryouts the first week of school.
 Our tryouts are not a typical race off.
 Instead we place all the new sailors in boats with returning athletes.
-Our coaches carefully watch all the new recruits sail and look at their comfort level and abilities in an FJ or 420.
+Our coaches carefully watch all the new recruits sail and look at their comfort level and abilities in an FJ, 420 and a J22 for the offshore program.
 While how well the new recruit/freshman sailor performs and finishes in the racing is noticed, the finish position is far from the main consideration.
 The coaches and team captains will review all the potential new team members and discuss their many qualities and attributes.
 Hard decisions are made to determine who might become the greatest assets to the team.
 This process might take several days and evenings but once determined all freshmen will be notified personally of their status.

 The College of Charleston is fortunate to have some of the very best sailors, and best sportsmen and sportswomen as members.
 We uphold the highest standards when it comes to sportsmanship on and off the water.
 Our goal is to always raise the level of talent on all of our teams.